hellojukay/tempfile-server/README.md

 # tempfile-server

-A tempfile server, designed for CI system, save file like logs , archive files and and artifacts, files will be shared between CI mutil deparment。
+A tempfile server, designed for CI system, save file like logs , archive files and and artifacts, files will be shared between CI mutil deparments。

 Working in progress, not ready to use.